 Steve Backlund, youngest son of Chip, joined Dunlap bank in 1979 and was named Vice President of both Dunlap Bank and Bartonville Bank in 1981.
 In 2002, Steve was named CEO and Chairman of Bartonville Bank.
 Seeing the need for additional locations, enhanced services and more products, Steve directed the opening of the Bartonville Bank II on Garfield in 1982 and Dunlap Bank II on North Knoxville in Peoria in 1990.

-While providing leading products and services to meet the wide array of needs our customers have, providing exceptional customer service to current and future customers continues to be Chairman Steve Banklund's goal and vision.
+While providing leading products and services to meet the wide array of needs our customers have, providing exceptional customer service to current and future customers continues to be Chairman Steve Backlund's goal and vision.
 Additionally, Better Banks remains loyal to Chip Backlund's philosophy of over fifty years ago: "Remain a strong, locally owned, community bank."

 Better Banks has deep roots and as we grow, we continually reflect on our history and how it has brought us to where we are currently; history we consider equally as important as our future and who we become.